rh-openshift-ansible-better-together/ops-track/README.md

 core-object-counts   1m
 ```

 The resource guardrails provided by control groups inside OpenShift are invaluable to an Ops team.
 We can't run around looking at every container that comes or go.
-We have to be able to programatically define flexible quotas and requests for our developers.
+We have to be able to programmatically define flexible quotas and requests for our developers.
 All of this information is available in the OpenShift web interface, so your devs have no excuse for not knowing what they're using and how much they have left.

 #### 2.2.5: Protection with SELinux